VariusWorldTechLtd/Main/Yellow-paper/Readme.md

-The gambling industry is historically corrupt.
+*The gambling industry is corrupt.*

 Consumers (synonmyns : Gamblers, Players, Punters, Users, Betters) have lost trust with the institutions they place bets with.
 Any game that can be fixed, is at risk of being fixed.
 This becomes even more apparent when games are a blackbox where no one can see the inner workings.